Kiyoshi Hatanaka: Professional career

-In his first defense against Daniel Zaragoza on June 14 of that year, Zaragoza was cut on the corner of his left eye from an accidental head butt in the fourth round, and the referee took a point away from Zaragoza.
-From the seventh or eighth round, Zaragoza had triple vision in his right eye, and the blood flowed into his left eye.
-Hatanaka lost his title via a split decision in front of 9,000 spectators at the Nagoya Rainbow Hall.
+In his first defense against Daniel Zaragoza on June 14 of that year, Hatanaka was cut on the corner of his left eye from an accidental head butt in the fourth round, and the referee took a point away from Zaragoza.
+From the seventh or eighth round, Hatanaka had triple vision in his right eye, and the blood flowed into his left eye.
+Finally, Zaragoza was crowned the new champion via a split decision in front of 9,000 spectators at the Nagoya Rainbow Hall.
 In 2007, Alvaro Morales of ESPN Deportes wrote it as many Asians' consideration, "the best fight of the decade".
-Although Hatanaka desired a rematch, he suffered from ophthalmoplegia caused by this fight, and retired as a boxer after four months.
+Although Hatanaka desired a rematch with Zaragoza, he suffered from ophthalmoplegia caused by this fight, and retired as a boxer after four months.

+Professional boxing record

+Later life

 Currently he is the president of Hatanaka Boxing Gym in Nagoya.
 Hatanaka Promotions has provided a boxing television program Soul Fighting on Chubu-Nippon Broadcasting.
 Toshihide Tsutsumi who was presented with the tenth Eddie Townsend Award in 1999, serves as a trainer at that gym.